joshcampbell/lets-learn-curses/README.md

 # Let's Learn Curses

-This started as a directory of the official python curses demos.
-I added a tick-tac-toe renderer and a fixture to it.
+This repo includes the official python curses demos.
+It also contains a rendering demo of a tic tac toe implementation I'm working on.